 About

-I am a Ph.D. candidate in Artificial Intelligence at KAIST, advised by Se-Young Yun in the Optimization and Statistical Inference (OSI) Lab, and I work on efficient long-context language models.
+I am a Ph.D. candidate in Artificial Intelligence at KAIST, advised by Se-Young Yun and James Thorne, finishing a thesis on efficient long-context language models.

 Systems

-I build and look after the systems my research depends on.
-The largest is a shared GPU cluster with one login everywhere, storage that follows each user between nodes, and a queue that stays fair in the week before a deadline.
+Research needs a place to exist.
+The lab’s GPU cluster began as scattered servers and became one system: one identity everywhere, storage that follows each user between nodes, a network that makes remote machines feel local, and a queue that stays fair in the week before a deadline.
 The same habit followed me home, where a smaller rack hosts everything I’d otherwise rent from the cloud.

 Offline